alwaysdata/documentation/content/domains/renew-a-domain/index.en.md

 {{% notice warning %}}
 Automatic renewal for a domain can only be completed if the **prepaid account** has the necessary credit to pay for this OR a **credit card** or **bank account** is provided for automatic debits.
 {{% /notice %}}

+### Bank account automatic debits

+Direct debits from a bank account are not immediately taken into account.

+To avoid suspension of the domain before the debit is taken into account, a period of *15 days* is therefore set up between the activation date of the automatic renewal and the expiration date of the domain.
+In other words, **if a domain expires within 15 days of the day that the auto-renewal is activated, then it will be necessary to renew it yourself**.
+The system will not do it itself.